-Pursuant to the requirements of the Securities Act of 1933, Nicholas Financial, Inc. has duly caused this Registration Statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Clearwater, Florida on November 22, 2023.
+Pursuant to the requirements of the Securities Act of 1933, Nicholas Financial, Inc. has duly caused this Amendment No. 1 to Registration Statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Clearwater, Florida on January 10, 2024.